jtara1/MiscScripts/README.md

 # MiscScripts
-Various scripts I've found to be useful
+Various scripts I've found to be useful.
+I'm consolidating some of my other github repos here and adding general scripting util I've created.